Amador History, Family Crest & Coats of Arms

 The surname Amador was first found in Jaca, in the Pyrenees mountains of Aragon, where they are said to have descended from a knight, who sought refuge in the area during the Arab invasion.
 There is an early record of a Ramito Amado in this area.
 After the reconquest of Valencia by King Jaime I of Aragon in the thirteenth century, bearers of the Amador name were amongst the noble families that inherited land in reward for their services.
 They received lands at Tornilles, and the town of Olleria.

-Important Dates for the Amador family
+Early History of the Amador family

 This web page shows only a small excerpt of our Amador research.
 Another 68 words (5 lines of text) covering the years 1556, 1598, 1761, and 1771 are included under the topic Early Amador History in all our PDF Extended History products and printed products wherever possible.